 Going for a modern, streamlined style on your wedding day?
 Upholstered velvet chairs with gold metal legs bridge the gap between contemporary and elegant.

 This minimalistic wedding chair style is inspired by midcentury modern design, and the natural wood finish adds a warm, inviting look to your decor.

 Keep things informal and relaxed by using long wooden benches instead of individual chairs.
 Pair dark brown benches with farm tables for a modern rustic vibe at your wedding reception, or look for repurposed church pews from vintage event rental companies if you want an eclectic, shabby chic aesthetic.

 Cane back chair

 The trademark of this antique-inspired chair style is the caned back, which is typically woven from strands of dried grasses, palms, or bamboo.
 Cane back chairs were popular during the height of the French colonial period.
-Today, they're a top choice for couples looking to evoke an Old World wedding aesthetic and often feature a neutral color palette with linen, velvet or satin cushions.
+Today, they're a top choice for Old World wedding style and often feature a neutral color palette with linen, velvet or satin cushions.

 If you don’t recognize these chairs, that’s because they’re usually draped in fabric or otherwise disguised (hence the name).
+These wedding chair rentals are also known as fanfare chairs for their festive crossed bars.
 The metal frames can be customized with colorful cushions, stylish sashes, or decorative slipcovers.
 They can also be kept bare like this for a more contemporary look.

 These wedding chairs are made entirely of acrylic or lucite.
-Ghost chairs provide the most modern look for your big day and are typically used in a clear finish for a sleek, minimalist effect.
-If you want to go bold, they're also available in opaque black, translucent gray, pink, blue, green, and orange.
+Ghost chairs are most often seen with rounded backs, but you can also find them with square backs for an ultra-modern look.
+They're typically used in a clear finish for a sleek, minimalist effect, but if you want to go bold for your special event, look for a colored ghost chair option like opaque black, translucent gray, pink, blue, green, or orange.

 Folding lawn chair